Royal Rivalry: All-time results

+Royal Rivalry results

 Football

 The Old Dominion and James Madison football programs began competing in 2011 when ODU joined the CAA as an FCS independent after restarting football in 2009.
 Following ODU's departure from the CAA in 2012, the two schools took nearly a ten-year hiatus from football matchups before they both joined the Sun Belt in 2022.
 The football rivalry was restarted in the 2022 Div.
 I FBS football season where both schools competed in the 2022 Oyster Bowl, with the Dukes beating the Monarchs for the first time 37–3.

 James Madison currently plays their football games at Bridgeforth Stadium; Old Dominion at S.B.
 Ballard Stadium.